 This concludes your walking tour of the Freedom Trail.

-We also have a self guided tour of North End/Little Italy that includes some stops on the Freedom Trail.
+We also have a self-guided tour of North End/Little Italy that includes some stops on the second half of the Freedom Trail.

 Hop On-Off Bus Tours

 Listen to a sample of our Freedom Trail Tour.

 - Purchase an audio tour from our Booking Page.

 - You'll receive a confirmation email with a .pdf, Google Map link, and audio tour.